Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Evaluation

-\paragraph{Models and Datasets} We evaluate our quantization framework on mainly two families of LLMs, namely LLaMA-2~\cite{llama2} and LLaMA-3~\cite{llama3}.
-We also demonstrate our system on MoE (eg. GPT-OSS) and MLA-based (QWen-MLA) models.
+We evaluate our quantization framework on popular open-source LLMs, namely LLaMA-2~\cite{llama2} and LLaMA-3~\cite{llama3}, as well as MoE~\cite{MoE} (e.g.~GPT-OSS) and Qwen3 models.
 Quantization performance is measured in terms of perplexity on the WikiText-2 dataset~\cite{wikitext2}.
-The entire quantization process requires approximately 2–20 GPU hours on NVIDIA H100 GPUs, depending on the model size and configuration.